tpope/vim-rake/README.markdown

 > I opened a new tab.
 Why don't any of the commands exist?

 This plugin cares about the current file, not the current working directory.
 Edit a file from a Ruby library.
-You can use the `:RT` family of commands to open a new tab and edit a file at the same time.
+You can use the `:T` family of commands to open a new tab and edit a file at the same time.

 ## Self-Promotion